 - if you increase your mortgage due to moving home (or if you are undertaking home improvements)

 Most insurers will allow you to increase your existing cover by up to 50% of the original amount for each of the above-listed events, sometimes limited to a maximum of 3 increases in total.
-There is sometimes a maximum amount that you can increase your level of cover up to and this is usually around £150,000 to £250,000 if it is a lump sum payment.
+There is usually a cap to the amount you can increase your level of cover up to and this is usually around £150,000 to £250,000 if it is a lump sum payment.
 So, any life insurance that already exceeds the cap usually can't be increased by this method but you should check the terms and conditions within your policy as this option is sometimes excluded from the outset.

 Decrease the length of the policy (reduce the policy term)

 Some life insurance companies will allow you to reduce the policy term without the need for additional questions or medical evidence.
 As with reducing the amount of cover, reducing the policy term would usually result in a reduced premium, which you will need to accept.
 Once again, not all life insurance companies will allow you to amend your existing cover and so you should consider shopping around for a new policy that could replace your existing cover.

 Increase the length of the policy (increase the policy term)

 Increasing the length of the policy (often referred to as increasing or extending the policy term) may be possible however you will often be required to provide further information and additional medical evidence.
 A better option for most is to take out an additional 'top-up' policy that can sit alongside the existing life insurance policy.
 We explain more about applying for additional life insurance below.

 Change the way you pay your premium (Monthly or Annually)